Gluten free Russian sandwich cake

 Gluten free sponge mixture

-Split the mixture evenly between the two sandwich tins and slip them into the oven.
+Divide the mixture evenly between the two sandwich tins and pop them into the oven.

 Gluten free sponge mix and 2 greased and lined sandwich tins

-Bake for approximately 20 minutes until the sponge is golden and feels firm but springy when you press it in the middle.
-Remove from the oven and allow to cool.
+Bake for approximately 20 minutes until the sponge is golden and feels firm, yet springy, when gently pressed in the centre.

 Gluten free sponge cake - Gluten free Russian sandwich cake

-Whilst the sponge is baking you can crack on and make the pastry cream.
+To make the pastry cream filling.
 Pour the milk into a heavy bottomed saucepan and bring to the boil.
 In large bowl mix together the egg yolks, sugar, cornflour and vanilla extract to make a smooth paste.

 Ingredients for pastry cream - to be used in gluten free Russian sandwich cake